Duke Energy EV Charger Credit in NORTH CAROLINA

 According to Duke Energy, eligible North Carolina homeowners may qualify for a one-time Charger Prep Credit of up to approximately $1,133 toward qualifying installation costs.

-At CHRGE EV Charging Specialists, many customers are surprised to learn that common installation expenses may qualify under the program.
+Many CHRGE customers are surprised to learn that common installation expenses may qualify under the program.

 What May Qualify for the Duke Energy Credit?